DBDTeam/dbdteamjs/README.md

 # @dbdteam.js
 ✨ Introducing a compact JavaScript library ([NodeJS](https://nodejs.org/en) module) designed to streamline the development of Discord bots using the [Discord API](https://discord.com/developers/docs/intro).
 While it's in its initial stages, your feedback is invaluable.
 Should you encounter any bugs, please do not hesitate to notify us.
 Join our [official Discord server](https://www.dbdteam.xyz/discord) (alternative [link here](https://discord.gg/FTtVXfj)), where you can open a forum in the "support-projects" channel.
 Our team is committed to providing immediate assistance, ensuring your concerns are promptly addressed (or at least acknowledged).
-Visit [our documentation here](https://jsdocs.dbdteam.xyz/).
+Visit [our documentation here](https://jsdocs.dbdteam.xyz/) (actually depracated).

 ### NPM:
 ![](https://img.shields.io/npm/v/dbdteamjs) ![](https://img.shields.io/npm/dt/dbdteamjs)